 Mobile Apps

 Mobile apps can be convenient if you’re on the go and need to find a collection box quickly.
 The USPS has its own mobile app, which includes a feature for locating nearby collection boxes.
-This app is available for both iOS and Android devices.
-Also, it can be downloaded for free from the App Store or Google Play.
+This app is available for both iOS and Android devices and can be downloaded for free from the App Store or Google Play.

 In addition to the USPS app, several third-party apps can also help you find USPS collection boxes.
 These apps often provide additional features, such as tracking packages, purchasing postage, and scheduling pickups.
 Some popular third-party apps for finding USPS collection boxes include ParcelTrack, Postmen, and Package Buddy.